Dietetics - Food is Medicine

 The Eastern tradition focuses on the energetics of warming and cooling properties in food.
-Cooking methods that involve more cooking time, higher temperatures, greater pressure, dryness and /or air circulation (such as convection –oven cooking) impart more warming qualities to food.
-Raw food and food eaten cold are more cooling than cooked food.
+Cooking methods that involve more cooking time, higher temperatures, greater pressure, dryness and air circulation (such as convection –oven cooking) impart more warming qualities to food.
+Raw food and food out of the fridge are considered more cooling for the digestive system than cooked food.

 The colour of food also plays an energetic role in the way of influencing the gut.